 So what do coaches really need to know?
 Here's a brief list:

 They know sport fundamentals

 This means the skills involved in the sport, not what to do but rather how to do it.
 Coaches need to realize that their job is to teach the fundamentals.
-Too often coaches look for young athletes who can already perform fundamental sport skills, assume those athletes are 'talented' and work with them rather than teach the other athletes.
+Too often coaches look for young athletes who can already perform fundamental sport skills, then assume those athletes are 'talented' and work with them rather than teach the other athletes.

 They know how to change the game so it's suitable for younger, smaller players

 It's true that children are not just small adults but often when it comes to sport we see children playing in the same way as the pros, training the same way, playing on the same fields and courts, etc. Good youth coaches know how to change the game so that it is faster or slower as needed.
 They can change the number of players, the size of the playing area, or the kind of equipment used.